 2019 Entry Categories

 The top five films in each category will be chosen as official selections and will be screened to a live Audience in the Forest City Youth Film Festival on Wednesday October 23, 7:00 pm at the Wolf Performance Hall in downtown London Ontario.
 Industry judges will choose the winning film and runner-up in each category.
+In order to be screened, films must be shot in 1080P or 4K.

 We accept the diversity of our country and encourage submissions in English, French, new comer, and/or Indigenous languages.